 To address these, the percentage-based architectural fees in Canada are charted from simple to complex and from one building type to another.
 So, there isn’t one specific percentage figure.
 The amount of work required by the project dictates the percentage fee the architect gets.

-For example, if you are designing any building, you will first determine the building category – these are already predetermined in the fee chart eg elementary school, warehouse, community centres etc. Every building category has it’s a percentage fee.
+For example, if you are designing any building, you will first determine the building category – these are already predetermined in the fee chart eg elementary school, warehouse, community centres etc. Every building category has its percentage fee.
 After that, you will observe if the building design will be of a simple, average or complex nature.
 Every building category is further subdivided in the fee chart to reflect different percentage fees based on project complexity.

 This percentage varies from 2.40% -17.0% of the construction cost for architectural fees alone.
 It should be noted that the sliding scale is also used to regulate the percentage compared to the construction cost in Canada.